-Further the neural data will be rich enough to create a classifier by using machine learning approaches to identify children at risk of DLD, enabling early screening in infancy, which is much needed but currently impossible.
-By collecting matched neural data to that with dyslexic children, Professor Goswami can also create a classifier to discriminate the DLD brain response from the dyslexic brain response, this would be ground-breaking.
+Further, the neural data will be rich enough to create a classifier by using machine learning approaches to identify children at risk of DLD, enabling early screening in infancy, which is much needed but currently impossible.
+By collecting matched neural data to that with dyslexic children, Professor Goswami will also able to create a classifier to discriminate the DLD brain response from the dyslexic brain response, which is groundbreaking.

 “We are so pleased to be working closely with Professor Goswami, supporting her inspiring work which could benefit millions of children.
 We all know that having the right environment for individuals to thrive is so important, and we greatly anticipate that, here in Cambridge, exciting findings will open doors for passionate educators to apply innovative technology and solutions to create a more inclusive global community,” Dr Charles Chen Yidan said.